reorg/pg_repack/README.rst

 --------------------

 pg_repack is a fork of the pg_reorg_ project, which has proven hugely successful.
-Unfortunately the last version of pg_reorg was 1.1.7, released in Aug.
-2011, and development of the project has stagnated since then.
-The first release of pg_repack contains many key improvements which have been missing from pg_reorg (e.g. support for PostgreSQL 9.2, and EXTENSION packaging).

-In an effort to make the transition for existing pg_reorg users simple, and facilitate a possible merge back with pg_reorg, we are releasing pg_repack 1.1.8 as a drop-in replacement for pg_reorg, addressing the pg_reorg 1.1.7 bugs and shortcomings.
-We are also developing new features to be released in an upcoming 1.2 version.  pg_repack may be an interim solution, should the pg_reorg project come back to life.

-In the meantime, we thank the original pg_reorg authors for the quality code they have released to the community, wish them good luck, and hope to collaborate further in the future.
+Unfortunately development appears to have stopped after the release of the version 1.1.7, around August 2011.

+pg_repack 1.1.8 was released as a drop-in replacement for pg_reorg, addressing some of the shortcomings of the last pg_reorg version (such as support for PostgreSQL 9.2 and EXTENSION packaging) and known bugs.
+Shortly after the first pg_repack release, pg_reorg 1.1.8 was released too, merging all the pg_repack changes.
+Version 1.1.8 is the last pg_reorg release at the time of writing.

+pg_repack 1.2 is a new development line based on the original pg_reorg codebase and offering new features.
+Its behaviour may be different from the 1.1.x release so it shouldn't be considered a drop-in replacement: you are advised to check the documentation__ before upgrading from previous versions.

+.. __: pg_repack_
 .. _pg_reorg: http://reorg.projects.pgfoundry.org/